 Implementation Advice: Devote a section to ethics/regulation in the post.
 Cite legal perspectives that highlight “significant risks” around biased data and compliance.
 Emphasize best practices (data governance, bias audits, encryption) and reassure readers by pointing to resources.

-Healthcare CIOs and innovation officers should consider partnering with experienced AI developers in LATAM or other nearshore regions to augment their internal teams.
+Now that you have discovered some of the best AI in Healthcare examples, let’s talk about how Healthcare CIOs and innovation officers should consider partnering with experienced AI developers in LATAM or other nearshore regions to augment their internal teams.

 This model lets you iterate faster and stay competitive with more prominent players.
 The key is to vet nearshore vendors for strong healthcare domain knowledge, proven security practices, and references from health industry clients to ensure they meet the bar for quality and compliance.